symbol/symbol-docs/source/concepts/transaction.rst

 3. Prepend the nemesis block generation hash to the signing bytes.
 4. Sign the resulting string with the signer's private key.
 This will give you the transaction ``signature``.
 5. Append the signer's signature and public key to the transaction to obtain the ``payload``.
-6. Calculate the `transaction hash <https://github.com/nemtech/nem2-sdk-typescript-javascript/blob/master/src/model/transaction/Transaction.ts#L124>`_ by applying the network hashing algorithm to the first 32 bytes of signature, the signer public key, nemesis block generation hash, and the remaining transaction payload.
+6. Calculate the `transaction hash <https://github.com/nemtech/nem2-sdk-typescript-javascript/blob/master/src/model/transaction/Transaction.ts#L124>`_ by applying SHA3-512 hashing algorithm to the first 32 bytes of signature, the signer public key, nemesis block generation hash, and the remaining transaction payload.

 .. code-block:: typescript